Communicative competence ability. Communicative competence. Communication competencies of a business person

 The following components of communicative competence are distinguished:

-· willingness and ability to build contact with people ;
+· willingness and ability to build contact with people;

-· internal means of regulation of communicative actions ;
+· internal funds regulation of communicative actions;

-Knowledge, skills and abilities of constructive communication;
+· knowledge, skills and abilities of constructive communication;

 There have been several attempts in social psychology to solve this problem.

-Although it is possible to describe a certain "catalog" of gestures in various national cultures, the problem of interpreting non-verbal communication still remains unresolved.
+Although it is possible to describe a certain “catalog” of gestures in various national cultures, the problem of interpreting nonverbal communication still remains unresolved.

-The interactive side of communication is a conditional term denoting the characteristics of those components of communication associated with the interaction of people, with the direct organization of their joint activities.
-If the communicative process exists on the basis of some joint activity, then the exchange of knowledge and ideas about this activity inevitably implies that the mutual understanding achieved is realized in new joint attempts to develop the activity further, to organize it.
-The participation of many people at the same time in this activity means that everyone must make their own special contribution to it, which allows us to interpret the interaction as the organization of joint activities.
-The interactive side of communication is the construction of a common strategy of interaction, where it is important not only to exchange information, but also to organize an "exchange of actions", plan a common activity.
-With such planning, it is possible to regulate the actions of one individual by "plans that have formed in the head of another", which makes the activity truly joint, when its carriers no longer act as a separate individual, but as a group.
-Thus, we can say that the interactive side of communication is a certain means of combining individual efforts in specific forms of joint activity.
-Accordingly, the interactive component of communicative competence can be interpreted as the ability to organize joint actions that allow partners to implement some common activity for them.
+The interactive side of communication is a conventional term denoting the characteristics of those components of communication associated with the interaction of people, with the direct organization of their joint activities.
+If the communicative process exists on the basis of some joint activity, then the exchange of knowledge and ideas about this activity inevitably presupposes that the achieved mutual understanding is realized in new joint attempts to develop the activity further and organize it.
+The participation of many people in this activity at the same time means that everyone must make their own special contribution to it, which allows interaction to be interpreted as the organization of joint activity.
+The interactive side of communication is the construction of a general interaction strategy, where it is important not only to exchange information, but also to organize an “exchange of actions”, to plan general activities.
+With such planning, it is possible to regulate the actions of one individual by “plans that were formed in the head of another,” which makes the activity truly joint, when its bearers will no longer act as a separate individual, but as a group.
+Thus, we can say that the interactive side of communication represents a certain means of combining individual efforts into specific forms joint activities.
+Accordingly, it is possible to interpret the interactive component of communicative competence as the ability to organize joint actions that allow partners to implement some common activity.

 Such a component of communicative competence is the perceptual component.
 This is the side of competence on the basis of which joint activities and the communication process are built.